zilpay/zilpay-mobile/README.md

 # ZilPay mobile wallet.

 ZilPay wallet the decentralized browser and wallet in one.
-Via ZilPay you any developers can create decentralized applications on ZIlliqa blockchain.
+Via ZilPay you and developers can create decentralized applications on ZIlliqa blockchain.

 <p align="center">
   <a href="https://zilpay.xyz"><img src="https://github.com/zilpay/zilpay-mobile/blob/master/imgs/preview.png"></a>